 It depends upon which embassy.
-Before we would provide this service, we contact your embassy to find out their requirements.
 Embassy requirements vary from country to country, and have been changing.

 There are a lot of countries in this world, and many have their own regulations.
 Others have minimal regulations.
 These regulations can change.
 Therefore, we simply ask that you contact your embassy first, if your intention is for immigration purposes instead of your own knowledge.

 We have performed "Chain of Custody" DNA sample collections for legal purposes, a process which is much more complicated than the "personal" test, and more expensive.

 Many people come to us first for a simple "personal" test to make sure the child is theirs, before they start the complicated and more expensive process of an immigration application and all the paperwork involved, plus the DNA test.

 Copyright by Lucky Lion Pride Co., Ltd., 2010-2021, All Rights Reserved.

 Website created in-house 100%, not outsourced to any website design company.
 (Not slick but real.)

 All photos are of people and things really related to our business, not just photos taken off the internet.

 DNA Diagnostics Center (DDC) Corporate Partner in Thailand